 Yes.
 If you withdraw from Georgetown or change the number of credit hours in which you are enrolled, your cost of attendance will be recalculated using actual reduced tuition costs and your eligibility could change.
 Before you make any changes in your enrollment, you should contact your financial aid counselor to discuss how it may affect your eligibility for financial aid.

 You must be enrolled in at least a half-time status as determined by the University Registrar to be eligible for financial aid assistance.

 Why is the amount of aid that disbursed to my student account less than the amount of aid I accepted?

 Prior to disbursing funds to a student’s account, the lender deducts the loan origination fee.

 The two offices have separate administrative functions.
 The Office of Student Financial Services (OSFS) determines eligibility for loans.
 OSFS also disburses payments to eligible students.
-The Office of Billing and Payment Services oversees billing, payment processing, refunds, and IRS Form 1098-T generation for students of Georgetown University.
+The Office of Revenue and Receivables oversees billing, payment processing, refunds, and IRS Form 1098-T generation for students of Georgetown University.

 Academic engagement involves active participation in an academic program and includes, but is not limited to: Attending a synchronous class, lecture or activity where there is an opportunity for interaction between the instructor and students; submitting an academic assignment; taking an assessment or an exam; participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction; participating in a study group, group project, or an online discussion that is assigned by the institution; or interacting with an instructor about academic matters; and Does not include, for example: Living in institutional housing; participating in the institution’s meal plan; logging into an online class without any further participation; or participating in academic counseling or advisement.